Our Vision Statement

 English Language Acquisition (ELA)

 Three dedicated educators provide small-group language instruction as part of a pullout program for students learning English as a second language.
 This instruction supports the students who bring wonderful cultural diversity to our school.

 Gifted and Talented Program

-At University Park, we have a Gifted and Talented teacher who works three days per week with classroom teachers and small groups of students to ensure our gifted and high-achieving students continue to be challenged.
+At University Park, we have a Gifted and Talented teacher who works four days per week with classroom teachers and small groups of students to ensure our gifted and high-achieving students continue to be challenged.
 In cooperation with classroom teachers, the Gifted and Talented teacher develops an individualized Advanced Learning Plan for each identified gifted student.
 Gifted and high-achieving students have the opportunity to participate in four unique cross-school challenges throughout the year.
 We also have several teams of students participate in Destination Imagination each year.